Provisional improvement notices (PINs) and direction to stop unsafe work

 • the person does not respond

-• there is no agreement on the WHS issue, or how to fix it.
+• there is no agreement on the WHS issue or how to fix it.

-While the HSR does not have to consult with the affected workers before they issue a PIN,
+While the HSR does not have to consult with the affected workers before they issue a PIN, consulting will help the HSR better represent the workers in their work group.

 Issuing a PIN

-PINs can only be issued by the HSR (or deputy HSR) of the affected work group, unless the HSR and deputy HSR of another work group are not available and:
+PINs can only be issued by the HSR (or deputy HSR) of the affected work group unless the HSR and deputy HSR of another work group are not available and:

 • a member of another work group asks for help.